cyk990422/Efficient-Audio-Gesture/README.md

 # Efficient-Audio-Gesture

 This is the official repository of the two papers.

+(👀 DIDiffGes elaborates on the process and inference of semi-implicit accelerated diffusion.
+This part plays a crucial role in the efficient generation of HoloGest.)

 **🔥(AAAI 2025) DIDiffGes: Decoupled Semi-Implicit Diffusion Models for Real-time Gesture Generation from Speech**
 > *The 39th Annual AAAI Conference on Artificial Intelligence (AAAI), 2025*